-OONA's Board of Directors should consist of five members.
+OONA's Board of Directors should consist of four members.
 Per Bay Jørgensen is the Chairman of the Board.

-The Board of Directors shall be composed in such a way that it possesses all relevant competencies in relation to directing a non-life insurance undertaking.
+The Board of Directors shall be composed in such a way that it possesses all relevant competencies in relation to directing a insurance holding company.
 The requirements of the Board of Directors' suitability, integrity and competence are described in detail in the Policy on diversity of the Board of Directors.